Viralmaniar/viralmaniar.github.io/_posts/2022-12-01- Automated Threat Intelligence and Response using TIP and SOAR.md

 Following diagram shows details of human readable vs machine readable threat intelligence types in detail:
 ![image](https://user-images.githubusercontent.com/3501170/205014442-396780f7-1b96-4c51-bd96-947bdb857670.png)

+ Now that we looked at what TIP, SOAR and types of threat intelligence, we will explore some use-cases to perform automated threat response:

+    1. Credential Dumping
+    2. Brute Force Attempts
+    3. Ransomware Alert and Analysis

+Let’s explore each of these incidents:

+# Automated Protection against Credential Dumping

+In this use-case we will try to attack a Windows end-point with Mimikatz to perform credential dumping attack that will extract password hashes and plaintext to further gain control in the network.
+The end-point is running a Taegis XDR to collect logs.
+The Cyber Fusion platform will receive an automated alert from Taegis on the Mimikatz activities.
+Lastly from the automated threat response perspective the Cyber Fusion platform will isolate the Windows host from the network to prevent lateral movement and further compromise of the end-point.

 ![2](https://user-images.githubusercontent.com/3501170/205014667-a96818ca-5714-47d2-9277-c2dd19b7283e.png)

+Let’s run Mimikatz on the end-point:
 ![3](https://user-images.githubusercontent.com/3501170/205014691-72716815-e71f-4f45-af2c-109449aa7f16.png)

 ![4](https://user-images.githubusercontent.com/3501170/205014693-ed051fb5-7cee-4123-8534-b2c644108582.png)
 ![5](https://user-images.githubusercontent.com/3501170/205014739-dcca8238-8007-4d03-a3c5-af5e7548811c.png)
 ![6](https://user-images.githubusercontent.com/3501170/205014747-8d9e50ab-2388-40b0-a87b-9270a10fe664.png)